 Most people in Ohio are enrolled in a health insurance plan through their employer.
 If you do not have job-based coverage, you have to purchase Ohio health insurance on your own.
-By 2014, Ohio will have a health insurance exchange where you can shop for your coverage.
+Ohio has a health insurance exchange through the Marketplace where you can shop for your coverage.
 One Source Benefits helps you understand the various types of Ohio health insurance plans and purchase an affordable option that can meet your unique needs.

 Health Insurance Ohio